What is Computer Science?

 During the first part of the course, your work is divided between lectures (about ten a week), tutorials (about two a week), and practical classes (about two sessions a week).

-In tutorials, you have the opportunity to discuss ideas in depth with an experienced computer scientist, usually with just one or two other students.
-You will be expected to spend a considerable amount of time developing your own understanding of the topics covered in lectures, answering questions designed to check your understanding, and preparing for your tutorials.
+In tutorials you discuss ideas in depth with an experienced computer scientist, usually with just one or two other students.
+You will be expected to spend a considerable amount of time developing your own understanding of the topics covered in lectures, answering questions designed to check your understanding, and preparing for tutorials.
 As the course progresses, you will also begin to work in small classes (up to ten people) on more specialised topics.
 In the second year you will take part in an industry-sponsored group design practical.
-You will spend about a third of your time in your third and fourth years working on an individual project on your own choice of topic.
+In years three and four, about a third of your time is spent working on your chosen individual project.

 Five written papers, plus practicals